Renumelb/Homework02/README.md

 Since Digit addresses the global issue of micro savings, it should scale up its offering to other countries.

 2. Broaden its Product Offering
 New entrants, like SoFi Money, are mimicking aspects of Digit’s offering and bundling automated saving into broader financial offerings.
-To survive, Digit will have to follow suit and introduce new features e.g. money management features such as reporting,  analytics of spending, net worth tracking, greater personlisation,
+To survive, Digit will have to follow suit and introduce new features e.g. money management features such as reporting,  analytics of spending, net worth tracking, greater personlisation.

 3. Cater for Banking Transactions
-Currently does not allow withdrawals and deposits though Digit has announced the setting up a digital bank, Direct.
+Currently does not allow withdrawals and deposits though Digit has announced the setting up of a digital bank, Direct.

 4. Broaden its Customer Base
-Set up potential tie ups with Governments, Banks and Financial Planners to provide the product to their customers e.g. welfare recepients, account holders, etc.
+Set up potential tie ups with Governments, Banks and Financial Planners to provide the product to their customers e.g. welfare recipients, account holders, etc.

 To achieve the above, Digit will require to:
 - continue to scale up its Cloud platforms and applications.
-- introduce multi lingual applications so that it can operate globally.
+- introduce multilingual applications so that it can operate globally.
-- develop tailored algorithims specific to a user in a particular country using machine learning with input from other non technical areas (Psychology, Economics, Statistics, Country specific social cultures and norms).
+- develop tailored algorithms specific to a user in a particular country using machine learning with input from other non technical areas (Psychology, Economics, Statistics, Country specific social cultures and norms).
 - collaborate with other organisations offering Embedded Financial Products.